vasileios27/Representation-Learning-EO/README.md

 -[BigEarthNet: A Large-Scale Benchmark Archive For Remote Sensing Image Understanding](https://doi.org/10.1109/IGARSS.2019.8900532).
 BigEarthNet: Large-Scale Datasets for Earth Observation (EO)
 Land Cover and Land Use Classification Datasets

-### A multi-label land cover classification dataset covering 10 European countries.
+### Key References for Datasets
+-  [MMEarth: Exploring Multi-Modal Pretext Tasks For Geospatial Representation Learning](https://doi.org/10.48550/arXiv.2405.02771).
+MMEarth: A multi-modal, global-scale pretraining dataset containing 1.2 million locations with 12 aligned modalities.

 - [EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification](https://doi.org/10.48550/arXiv.1709.00029).
 EuroSAT
 Contains ~590K Sentinel-2 images, with 43 land cover classes.
 Used in GEO-Bench as BigEarth20k (a smaller, harmonized version).